 Gospel of John

-featuring video with Boston College faculty members Thomas D. Stegman, S.J., associate professor of New Testament, and Daniel J. Harrington, S.J., professor of New Testament
+featuring video with Boston College faculty members Father Thomas D. Stegman, S.J., associate professor of New Testament, and the late Daniel J. Harrington, S.J., who was Boston College School of Theology and Ministry Professor of New Testament

-Study the Gospel of John with written and video guidance provided by noted experts Thomas D. Stegman, S.J., and Daniel J. Harrington, S.J.
-Each week Fr.
-Stegman presents a commentary on a designated segment of the Gospel, and participants are also invited to read a commentary by Fr.
-Harrington.
+Study the Gospel of John with written and video guidance provided by noted experts Father Thomas D. Stegman, S.J., and the late Father Daniel J. Harrington, S.J.
+Each week Father Stegman presents a commentary on a designated segment of the Gospel, and participants are also invited to read a commentary by the late Father Harrington.
 By the end of this workshop participants will have a detailed overview of the entire Fourth Gospel.
 Additional topics addressed are: how John’s Gospel is different from the Synoptic Gospels; the Fourth Gospel and “the Jews”; and how John is used in the Common Lectionary.

 NB: There is overlap in the content of this course and the content of the C21 Online workshop “John in Holy Week and Easter.”